9- Your purple prose (at least for now)

-In one form or another you're going to have to promote yourself and basically nudge people to spend money on you.
-Even if you try to stay above it all in traditional publishing, you will have to fire an agent, negotiate for a better book deal, do a book tour as a contractual obligation, or renegotiate when your book deal is up for renewal.
-Hell even if you're a household name, you'll end up having to press junkets work with publicists and shit.
+In one form or another, you're going to have to promote yourself and basically nudge people to spend money on you.
+Even if you try to stay above it all in traditional publishing, you may have to fire an agent and hire their replacement, negotiate for a better book deal, do a book tour as a contractual obligation, or renegotiate when your book deal is up for renewal.
+Hell, even if you're a household name, you'll end up having to work press junkets with publicists and shit.

 |Image description: snowflake (surely a special one)|

 You're going to have to read constantly if you want to be a writer.
 "Not me.
 I watch a lot of quality HBO shows and films.
 I have a good sense of pacing.
 I don't really like reading that much."